ASTI advises members to engage with new Leaving Cert process

 However, in a statement following a meeting of its executive on Saturday, the union said, “in the context of the current global pandemic the ASTI recognises that this year it is necessary to engage with this new process.
 The ASTI has secured confirmation from the department and the Minister that these measures are being implemented on an emergency basis and will not be regarded as a precedent or an agreement to operate this process in future years”.

 The union’s president Deirdre Mac Donald said the process outlined on Friday by Mr McHugh “is far from ideal.
-However, we will be striving to improve the process in order to deliver fairness, objectivity, and equity for all students and protect the professional integrity of teachers”.
+However, we will be striving to improve the process in order to deliver fairness, objectivity, and equity for all students and protect the professional integrity of teachers,” she said.

 The ASTI says it will be raising these matters with the Department of Education “at the earliest opportunity”.